Parkinson’s disease dementia refers to the symptoms of Parkinson’s that impair thought processes, mental function, and memory.

 Some of these symptoms might be side effects of PD medications, but a person experiencing any of these should notify their doctor to rule out possible dementia.

-The first step a doctor should take is to consider overall health.
-They can also note any changes to general state of health, movement, and behavior over time.
-Family members or caregivers will sometimes have to provide this information, as the person with PD may not recall or be aware of all changes.
+The first step a doctor should take is to consider overall health and changes over time.
+Family members or caregivers sometimes must provide this information, as the person with PD may not recall or be aware of all changes.

 If a person with PD starts to experience dementia symptoms 1 year or more after their diagnosis, a doctor may diagnose the condition as PD dementia.

-At this point, a doctor will also recommend imaging studies, such as an MRI scan.
-This can help identify any brain changes that could be causing the symptoms.
+At this point, a doctor may also recommend imaging studies, such as an MRI scan.
+This can help identify any brain changes causing the symptoms, such as tumors.

 No cure exists for PD dementia.
 Instead, treatments focus on reducing the symptoms of dementia and maintaining quality of life.